cptemre/cptemre.github.io/2 - Javascript Practice Projects/17 - JavaScript FlashCard OOP Project Prototype/README.md

 ## WHO CAN USE THE PROJECT?

-- If you have willings to use a flash card program to teach yourself somethings from your computer, you are the correct person to use this program.
+- If you have willings to use a flashcard program to teach yourself somethings on your computer, you are the correct person to use this program.

 ## HOW TO USE?

 - When the page is loaded you will see 4 simple elements on the screen.

-### Add a Flash Card
+### Add a Flashcard

 If you are using the program first time, this is the button to start working with your cards.
 On click or with tab + enter key combo you can open this section.
 You can also use tab key to change focus between elements, this is legit for all the program.